 - A credit report from a credit bureau, such as Trans Union, Experian, and Equifax or an affiliate company;

-- A report from a reference-checking service that contacts previous landlords or other parties listed on the rental application on behalf of the rental property owner.
+- A report from a reference checking service that contacts previous landlords or other parties listed on the rental application on behalf of the rental property owner; and

 What is an Adverse Action?

-An adverse action is any action by a landlord that is unfavorable to the interests of a rental applicant.
-Common adverse actions by landlords include:
+An adverse action is any action by a landlord that is unfavorable to the interests of a rental applicant or tenant.
+Examples of common adverse actions by landlords include:

 - Denying the application;